Sorry, you need to enable JavaScript to visit this website.

 No, you do not need to report changes in your income once your application is approved.
 You will not be asked to pay back benefits if your income changes.

-If I am approved for SUN Bucks in 2024, will I need to reapply in 2025?
+If I received DC SUN Bucks in 2024, will I need to apply in 2025?

 How does DC Government know that my student is preapproved for SUN Bucks?